 We are delighted that you have chosen to continue your professional preparation by enrolling in a graduate program at UConn!
 As you get started, we want to support your transition to graduate school by providing a multifaceted virtual orientation experience designed to help your academic, personal, and professional success.

-All new graduate students are encouraged to attend this orientation program, as it will provide important information about academic and everyday life at UConn, and is the first step to ensuring your success and getting you connected to our community.
+All new graduate students are encouraged to complete our online orientation experience.
+It provides important information about academic and everyday life at UConn, and is the first step to ensuring your success and getting you connected to our community.
 Our online orientation materials include videos and modules designed to help you navigate the various opportunities at UConn in order to gain valuable skills and experiences to enhance your graduate education.

 If you are an international student, you will receive information regarding the orientation from International Student and Scholar Services (ISSS).

 Many departments have their own orientations covering department-specific content.
-Please check with them regarding location and timings.
+Please check with your program for more details.